-My job is about helping people get involved in effective altruism, so I pay attention to how this tends to happen.
-I read every Tweet that mentions EA, and I see testimonials from many of the people who join Giving What We Can.
+My job is about helping people get involved in effective altruism, so I pay attention to how this happens.

-I'm not sure I've ever seen any piece of content not named "Doing Good Better" drive as much positive engagement as Sam Harris's two podcast episodes with Will MacAskill — especially the second one.
+I'm not sure I've ever seen any piece of content not named "Doing Good Better" get as much positive as Sam Harris's two podcast episodes with Will MacAskill.

 - After the first episode, Sam was deeply affected, and pledged to donate $3500/month in podcast proceeds to the Against Malaria Foundation.

-- After the second episode, Sam joined Giving What We Can and pledged 10% of profits from his Waking Up app (well over $3500/month, I assume) to effective charities.
+- After the second episode, Sam joined Giving What We Can and pledged 10% of profits from his Waking Up app (well over $3500/month) to effective charities.

-The second podcast seems to have caused a spike in GWWC memberships and in EA engagement more generally.
+Both episodes seem to have caused a spike in GWWC memberships, and the second may have boosted EA engagement more generally.
 Some notes on that:

 - An extremely engaged community builder told me in February 2021: "I feel like most new EAs I've met in the last year came in through Sam Harris."